CS2401-Fall2021/Project-Part-3/README.md

 ## Part 3: Implement a method UnlockRoomsWithKeys(Node lockedRooms, Key newKey, Stack roomsToExplore)
 Upon finding new key, we want to use it and see if any of our previously locked rooms are now unlocked.
 Rather than traverse through the treee to find them, we can use our handy stack and queues
 * For each room in lockedRoomKeys, check if newKey unlocks it
-* If the room is unlocked by that key, add it to the roomsToExplore Stack and remove it from your linked list
+* If the room is unlocked by newKey, add it to the roomsToExplore Stack using maybePushUnlockedRoom and remove it from your linked list

 ## If you do not reach this point by the end of the first day, you are behind and not on track to finish on the second day of lab.
 Please come to office hours